 For the individual interview, there will just be you and a few Orientation staff members present.

 What types of characteristics or abilities are you looking for in Peer Advisor candidates?

 The Office of Academic and Advising Services is seeking students who have a willingness to learn and grow as a student, person, and leader.
 In addition, students should be committed to the idea of servant leadership, have critical thinking skills, have a high level of emotional intelligence, be able to manage themselves and others, rely on effective means of communication, and live a life congruent with the purpose of helping new students and families have a seamless transition to Mercer University.

 What if I have to miss a session over the summer?

-If you are offered and accept a Peer Advisor position, your participation in at least three of the eight Orientation sessions is mandatory.
-Inability to attend must be coordinated with Dana Horsford (email@example.com).
+If you are offered and accept a Peer Advisor position, your participation in at least three of the six Orientation sessions is mandatory.
+Inability to attend must be coordinated and approved at the discretion of the program Coordinator: Dana Horsford (firstname.lastname@example.org).
 That being said, we always want to encourage students to have a variety of experiences during their time here at Mercer.
 So yes, you can possibly miss a summer session or sessions!